 Alcohol is a known stress alleviator of course, and Sneegas refers to this aspect.
-All those reading will remember the nervous tension brought on by school tests or exams.
-But in any case booze has old academic associations, going back not just to abstruse German student drinking customs of the 1800s (see our essay on this) but to English colleges* and their special ales or wine dinners.
+Surely most reading will remember the nervous tension brought on by tests or exams.
+But in any case, booze has old academic associations, going back not just to intricate German student drinking customs of the 1800s (see our notes on this) but to English colleges and their special ales or wine dinners.

-Of course, too, the schools are just part of the larger society.
+Of course, too, colleges are just part of larger society.
 What Sneegas describes about university life can easily be said of business and corporate life.
 And of much socializing at conferences and other events sponsored by governmental, sports, and political organizations.

 My own Experience With Alcohol at School

-We did some investigation of local taverns, for beer certainly but also to dine.
-These were occasional activities, often after exams or at term’s end.
-I can’t recall any beer advertising on campus; quite frankly beer was known anyway as a student interest, for some, sometimes, it didn’t need the push of the local brewers!
+We did some investigation of local taverns, for beer certainly but also to eat.
+These were occasional sorties, often after exams or at term end.
+I can’t recall beer advertising on campus; quite frankly beer was known anyway as a student interest for some.
+I don’t think it needed the push of the local brewers!

-The Post-Graduate Student Society bar
+The Post-Graduate Student Society